puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/elf.md

 # TOML Collection

-There is no way to collect just `ELF` data with artemis instead it is an optional feature for the Linux `filelisting` and `processes` artifacts.
+There is no way to collect just ELF data with artemis instead it is an optional feature for the Linux [filelisting](./files.md) and [processes](./processes.md) artifacts.

-However, it is possible to directly parse `ELF` files by using JavaScript.
+However, it is possible to directly parse ELF files by using JavaScript.
 See the [scripts](../../Intro/Scripting/scripts.md) chapter for examples.

-# Configuration Optaions
+# Configuration Options

 N/A